NC-MoonwonYu/nc-moai.github.io/docs/about.md

 ---
 title: About us
-layout: home
+layout: blank
 permalink: /about/
 ---

-Commit test version v04.02.1503
+Commit test version v04.02.1529

 Motion AI Team in NCSOFT is interested in computer graphics and AI.<br><br>
 Most of our projects are based on deep learning techniques to generate high-fidelity character animation.